santoslab/ksu-cis-501-web/src/main/rst/source/03-classes-vr/index.rst

 Unit Testing in Visual Studio
 =============================

-The details are found course notes on :ref:`unit-testing`.
+The details are found in the :ref:`unit-testing` course note.
 For our card example, say we coded ``class Card`` in Visual Studio in solution ``CardConcepts``.
 If you look in VS's Solution Explorer window, you see that solution